thinkmassive/satkube/README.md

 "The Bitnami Kubernetes Production Runtime ([BKPR](https://kubeprod.io/)) is a collection of services that make it easy to run production workloads in Kubernetes.
 The services are ready-to-run and pre-integrated with each other, so they work out of the box."

+The following commands can be executed by running `02-bkpr-deploy.sh` in this repo.

 ### BKPR Cognito Setup

 ```bash